 Uncomfortable coaches, sharing cabs and tuk-tuks and quashing into packed buses.

 Heavy rucksacks and all different kinds of exercises including long walks with my rucksack.

 .. but how can I go ahead with the procedure?

 However.
 I’m then left with this crazy curved spine.
 A condition that no professional dance company will take too seriously.
 A condition that will give me all different kinds of problems throughout my life.

 I’m now 22 and currently traveling around the world, solo.

 I’m incredibly happy and free.

-My surgeon told me before I left to start a world trip, to concentrate on the certaincy.
+My surgeon told me before I left to start a world trip, to concentrate on the certainty.
 Travel.

-I am having unforgetable experiences, unteachable lessons, a new friend everyday.
+I am having unforgettable experiences, unteachable lessons, a new friend everyday.